-ECFR's new innovative project – the Two State Stress Test provides an annual health-check on whether developments across seven different areas are serving to strain or sustain a possible two-state outcome for the Israeli-Palestinian conflict.
+ECFR's innovative project – the Two State Stress Test provides a health-check on whether developments across seven different areas are serving to strain or sustain a possible two-state outcome for the Israeli-Palestinian conflict.

 The results of the 2013 assessment can be seen below on the Stress Test Mixer.
 Click on any category below to find out more.
 A summary of the key findings can be found here.
 An explanation of the TSST can be found here and the entire test text in pdf format can be downloaded here